TheNor01/MakeMeResilient_parser/README.md

 # MakeMeResilient_parser
-Class Used on MMR to discover and to fix code points
+Class Used on MMR to discover and to fix critical points